nitu45641/filter-plus/readme.txt

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

 Filter Plus is a WordPress filter plugin and WooCommerce product filter.
-Add AJAX filtering by price, rating, attributes, and categories to any WordPress or WooCommerce site.
+Add AJAX filtering by price, rating, attributes, and categories.

 == Description ==

-**[Filter Plus](https://wpbens.com/plugins/filter-plus/)** is a  WordPress filter plugin and WooCommerce product filter.
+**[Filter Plus](https://wpbens.com/plugins/filter-plus/)** is a free WordPress filter plugin and WooCommerce product filter.
 It lets shoppers find exactly what they need by filtering products by price range, ratings, attributes, categories, tags, stock status, color, and size — all with smooth AJAX filtering, no page reload required.

 Filter Plus is not only a WooCommerce product filter.
 It also works as a WordPress filter plugin for blogs, news sites, custom post types, and property listings — filter any content by categories, tags, authors, post meta, and custom fields.